preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 If you choose to use a custom image, browse for the image and select it using the Omnia Image Browser.

-5. Click Create.
+5. Click "Create".

 Important note on custom images
 -------------------------------
-A custom process image with image maps will have a draft and a published status.
+A custom process image with image maps will have a draft status and a published status.
 The images are stored in the local team site, not in a global image bank (but can be uploaded to the process from any source available).

 When editing a process, a new image can be uploaded to replace the existing custom image.
-The image maps will remain in place (but can of course be edited).
+The image maps will remain in place, but can of course be edited.

-When a custom image is replaced, you always need to  publish for end users to see the changes.
+When a custom image is replaced, you always need to  publish to make the changes visible for end users.

 Archived processes
 *******************